Clear your existing credit card debt without paying interest or an annual fee. Find out which card will save you the most money today.

 - Residential status.
 You must be an Australian citizen or permanent resident, although some credit cards allow certain visa holders to apply.

 - Credit history.
-You must typically have a clean credit history and a good or very good credit score to be successful in your application.
+You usually need to have a clean credit history and a good or very good credit score to be approved.

 Necessary information and documents